leothorp/party-from-home/README.md

 ## Getting Started

+_Note: this doesn't currently work, some extra steps are required._

 Run `npm install` to install all dependencies.

 The fastest way to get started is to use the Twilio CLI: